St Pierre Pixabay

 By means of extensive field trips throughout the Italian peninsula (e.g., Latium, Tuscany, Campania, Umbria), students develop a deep familiarity with the topography and material culture (sites, monuments, artifacts) of ancient Italy.
 A separate trip off-peninsula focuses on the material culture and history of Roman Britain, as an administrative region and a frontier society of the Roman world.

-The aim of the program is to develop a coherent understanding of the processes of continuity and change in the development of ancient Rome, Roman Italy, and the Roman world.
-The monuments of the post-Classical Roman world are also examined whenever possible, so that students may begin to understand the profound and continuing influence of ancient Italic cultures upon the present.
+The aim of the program is to study the processes of continuity and change in the development of ancient Rome, Roman Italy, and the Roman world.
+The monuments of the post-Classical Roman world are also examined, so that students consider the profound and continuing influence of ancient Italic cultures upon the present.

-The curriculum embraces architecture, the visual arts, history, religion and the basic techniques of archeological analysis.
-Students learn to see and understand the Roman world in its own context through lectures and discussion in situ.
+The curriculum embraces architecture, the visual arts, history, religion, and the basic techniques of archeological analysis.
+Students study the Roman world through lectures and discussion in situ.
 We develop a deeper understanding of types of evidence and how we reconstruct and write history, especially history "from the bottom up" or "from the margins."

 THE STUDY ABROAD EXPERIENCE